BryceVerberne/CSC205/JukeBox/README.md

 ## Description

-The JukeBox program is designed to simulate a virtual jukebox that stores songs (represented as `Record` objects) in an ArrayList.
-It provides various functionalities like adding songs to the jukebox, removing songs, searching for specific songs, and picking a random song.
-The program consists of four classes: `Jukebox`, `JukeInterface`, `Record`, and `JukeTester`.
+JukeBox is a Java program that simulates a classic jukebox, allowing users to manage and interact with a collection of songs, represented as records.
+Users can add, remove, and search for records within the collection, as well as retrieve a random record for an element of surprise.
+The program is designed with an intuitive interface and provides a fun way to explore and manipulate a custom playlist.

+## Features
+- Add a record to the jukebox
+- Add a record to a specific slot in the jukebox
+- Remove a record from the jukebox
+- Check if the jukebox contains a specific record
+- Find the slot containing a specific record
+- Generate a random record from the jukebox
+- Display the jukebox content as a string

 ## Classes

-1. `Jukebox.java`: The `Jukebox` class is the core class that represents a virtual jukebox.
-It implements the `JukeInterface` and provides methods for managing songs (records) in an ArrayList, such as adding, removing, searching, and randomly selecting songs.
+- **JukeBox**: The `Jukebox.java` class implements the `JukeInterface` and contains the main logic for manipulating and displaying the list of songs.
-2. `JukeInterface.java`: The `JukeInterface` is an interface that defines the methods a jukebox must implement to manage records.
-This includes methods for inserting records, removing records, checking if a record exists, finding a record's slot, and randomly selecting a record.
+- **JukeInterface**: The `JukeInterface.java` is an interface that defines the methods a jukebox must implement to manage records.
-3. `Record.java`: The `Record` class represents a song, containing information about the song's title and artist.
-It provides methods for comparing records and converting a record to a string representation for display purposes.
+- **Record**: The `Record.java` class represents a song, containing information about the song's title and artist.
-4. `JukeTester.java`: The `JukeTester` class is a tester class that demonstrates the usage of the `Jukebox`, `JukeInterface`, and `Record` classes.
-It creates a jukebox, inserts songs, searches for specific songs, and removes songs from the jukebox, showing the results of each operation.
+- **JukeTester**: The `JukeTester.java` class is a tester class that demonstrates the usage of the `Jukebox`, `JukeInterface`, and `Record` classes.

 ## Usage